Module 1: Intro to Timber Framing (5 Days)

 There are required and recommended tools for this class.
 We strongly encourage you to bring as many of the recommended tools as possible.
 We are happy to answer questions about sourcing tools.
 SEE FULL TOOL LIST

-Intro to Timber Framing: open to all levels.
+Intro to Timber Framing: open to those with previous woodworking experience.
 If you are new to hand tool joinery or timber framing, we recommend you begin with this introduction.
 Experienced timber framers can also refine their skills, depending on the project.

 Build a Timber Frame: students must have some experience with hand tool joinery; including sharpening as well as using saws and chisels to cut mortises and tenons.
 This work is physically demanding.
 Please feel free to contact us if you have questions about the tools required and your ability to meet the physical requirements.

 Class Information and Registration